You will serve as an Engineer in the DEPARTMENT OF THE NAVY.Learn more about this agency

 In order to qualify for this position, your resume must provide sufficient experience and/or education, knowledge, skills, and abilities to perform the duties of the specific position for which you are being considered.
 Your resume is the key means we have for evaluating your skills, knowledge, and abilities as they relate to this position.
 Therefore, we encourage you to be clear and specific when describing your experience.

 When the application process is complete, we will review your resume to ensure you meet the hiring eligibility and qualification requirements listed in this announcement.
-You will be rated based on the information provided in your resume and responses to the Occupational Questionnaire, along with your supporting documentation to determine your ability to demonstrate that you meet qualifications of the position.
+You will be rated based on the information provided in your resume and responses to the Occupational Questionnaire.

 If selected, you may be required to provide supporting documentation.